-EU's top negotiator warns of possible delays to Brexit talks
+EU warns of possible delays to Brexit talks, London confident of schedule

 "Barnier expressed concerns that sufficient progress in October looked difficult now.
 Mainly because Britain has no position on finances, but also because they don't have positions on other issues as well," a second EU official said.

-"The more they drag on, the less time is left for second phase and special relationship they want," the second official said.
+"The more they drag on, the less time is left for (the) second phase and special relationship they want," the second official said.

 The EU's rough estimate is that Britain may owe it around 60 billion euros after it leaves in various legal commitments London has made as a member of the bloc, but talks are to focus on the methodology of calculation rather than the sum itself.